Receiving medical care outside Canada

 Medical tourism

-Medical tourism is the term used for travellers who go to another country for medical treatment.
-While most procedures go as planned, there can be complications.
+Medical tourism is the term used when travellers go to another country for medical treatment.
+This can be for surgical and medical treatments or procedures, including cosmetic and dental.

 - lower costs for treatment